- PhD, New Testament and Historical Theology, Durham University (England)

 While living in Durham, England, I had the pleasure to serve as the research assistant for two of the best New Testament scholars in the UK: John Barclay and N.T.
 Wright.
 In particular, I helped with various aspects of Wright’s Paul and the Faithfulness of God (2013), After You Believe (2010), and Justification (2009).
 I also taught with and still continue to teach for Westminster Theological Centre in England.
 At Durham University, I was a Doctoral Fellow and was later a Junior Visiting Fellow at St. John’s College.

 With a strong desire to invest in the church, I have served as a lay leader in a variety of ministry areas such as social justice missions, teaching, and preaching.
 I served for several years as the local missions coordinator at Fellowship Church (Grapevine/Dallas).
 I later served as a local preacher in the Durham Methodist Circuit as well as the senior steward with Carrville Methodist Church in Durham.
-I preach in churches around Houston, and I teach regularly in my church, Sugar Land Vineyard.
-For several years I have been on a team from my church to fight human trafficking in Houston.
+I preach in churches around Houston, and I teach regularly in my church, Sugar Land Vineyard, where I also served on our team to fight human trafficking in Houston.